MainulDip/iOS-study/101-uikit-storyborad-1.md

 - table view : its the ListView/Recycler View in Android.
 It contains all the lists/cells as "table view cells"
     - attribute :  separator : separator for each line
 - table view cells || prototype cell/view : blueprint of the list element

 * important attribute:
-    - identifier : String to identify the cell blueprint form code
+- `identifier` : String to identify the cell blueprint form code
 - table view controller : it's little limited compared to the "`table view`", so stick with that

-### TableView DataSource vs Delegate:
+- TableView DataSource vs Delegate:
     - DataSource : forward data to the controller.
 It populate the tableView
     - Delegate :

-### Table Cell Init:
+### Table Cell Init | xib | Interface Builder:
 - create a CocaTouch file with subclass of UITableViewCell (with xib checked) inside views directory to implement the fine-grain control over cell
 - xcode will create 2 files, 1 swift and 1 XIB
 - Note: XIB is a design file (formally known as NIB).
 It's like a storyboard file and the controller of this XIB file is the newly created swift file.
 - provide an identifier for the top level container of the xib file
 - after designing the xib file, connect IBOutlets and other things with the assistance.
-- then the xib design file needs to be registered in the tableView Controller file. we need the "identifier" the parent/top container (Table View Cell) inside the xib and the name of the xib file (without xib extension)
+- then the xib design file needs to be registered in the tableView Controller file. we need the `identifier` the parent/top container (Table View Cell) inside the xib and the name of the xib file (without xib extension)

 ```swift
 // inside viewDidLoad
 tableView.register(UINib(nibName: K.cellNibName, bundle: nil), forCellReuseIdentifier: K.cellIdentifier)